SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 	* All Job titles under 5 characters were made to an empty string.

-	* All jobs with a slash(/) had all text after the slash removed.
+	* All jobs with a slash (/) had all text after the slash removed.

-	* All jobs with parantheses had the parantheses removed.
+	* All jobs with parentheses had the parentheses removed.

 	* All jobs with leading and trailing white space were trimmed.